Carpal tunnel syndrome

 1. position-5-1709300584.jpg

-1. Make a full fist.
+1. Make a full fist with your hand.

 2. position-1-1709300597.jpg